NarayanGaryStartupJourney/Reform-Landing-Page/README.md

-# ProFormance Landing Page
+# Reform Landing Page

-A modern, responsive landing page for ProFormance - an AI-powered exercise form analysis app.
+A modern, responsive landing page for Reform - an AI-powered exercise form analysis app.
 This landing page is designed to capture early users through a waitlist signup.

 ## 🚀 Features